Aliases for POLR3F Gene

 GeneCards Summary for POLR3F Gene

 POLR3F (RNA Polymerase III Subunit F) is a Protein Coding gene.
-Among its related pathways are Pyrimidine metabolism (KEGG) and Innate Immune System.
+Among its related pathways are RNA Polymerase III Transcription Initiation and Pyrimidine metabolism (KEGG).
 Gene Ontology (GO) annotations related to this gene include DNA-directed 5-3 RNA polymerase activity and RNA polymerase III activity.

 UniProtKB/Swiss-Prot for POLR3F Gene